Salman-Farid/plantTreatmonty/README.md

+Here’s the updated README file with the necessary details about the quantized PyTorch model (EfficientNet-B0), class labels, and API deployment.
+I’ve also included the links to the FastAPI server and GitHub repositories.

+---

 # 🌱 PlantTreatmonty: Plant Disease Detection App

 PlantTreatmonty is a Flutter-based mobile application designed to help users identify plant diseases, gain plant care insights, and access a library of common plant diseases.
-Powered by a quantized ML model for efficient on-device inference, this app provides fast and accurate plant disease detection without relying on server-based predictions.
+Powered by a **quantized PyTorch model (EfficientNet-B0)**, this app provides fast and accurate plant disease detection without relying on server-based predictions.
 Additional features include user authentication via Firebase, a plant care tips section, and an extensive disease library for users to explore.

 ---

 ## 📱 Features

 - **Plant Disease Detection**: Quickly identify plant diseases by uploading or capturing plant images.
-The app uses a quantized ML model optimized for mobile to provide fast and accurate results.
+The app uses a **quantized EfficientNet-B0 model** optimized for mobile to provide fast and accurate results.
 - **Firebase Authentication**: Secure user login and signup powered by Firebase.
 - **Plant Care Tips**: Discover tips for maintaining healthy plants and preventing disease.
 - **Disease Library**: Access a comprehensive library of common plant diseases, including images, symptoms, and treatments.